Beverage Preservation 101: Part I - Tunnel Pasteurization vs. Hot Filling

 - Can negatively affect flavor and cause product inconsistencies

 Similar to Tunnel Pasteurization, Hot Filling uses heat to pasteurize the product.
 The liquid is injected into a large vat where it is heated to a high temperature and held for a short amount of time.
 The liquid is then filled at a high enough temperature to sterilize the interior contents of the primary packaging.
-Hot Filling is often found in facilities filling PET bottles, but can also be used in glass bottles and cans.
+Hot Filling is often found in facilities filling PET bottles, but can also be used in cans and glass bottles for beverages.

 Advantages